innovationOUtside/jupyter_anywidget_graphviz/README.md

 SVG(g.svg)
 ```

-In its base form, the way the Jupyter event loop runs means we canlt directly generate an output from the magic cell.
-However, setting the `-e/--embed` flag, or setting a timeout `-t/--timeout SECONDS` (default 5s), we can force a blocking action on the cell that waits for the asynchronous graphviz object to return the gernerated SVG, and then render it.
+In its base form, the way the Jupyter event loop runs means we can't directly generate an output from the magic cell.
+However, setting the `-e/--embed` flag, or setting a timeout `-t/--timeout SECONDS` (default 5s), we can force a blocking action on the cell that waits for the asynchronous graphviz object to return the generated SVG, and then render it.

 The `.blocking_reply()` method on the object will also block until the response status is set to *completed*.